-As the name suggests, during this stage, the customers make a final call about whether they want to invest in a particular product or service.
+As the name suggests, customers make a final call about whether they want to invest in a particular product or service during this stage.
 The content marketing and sales teams work closely to convince buyers that a specific product is the best bet.

 6. Purchase Stage

 Yes, now you’ve reached the final stage in the marketing funnel!
 You reach this stage when a prospect is no longer stuck in the consideration stage, has decided to buy your product, and finally joins the existing customers’ team.